BHAC-QGP: three-dimensional MHD simulations of relativistic heavy-ion collisions, II. Application to Au-Au collisions: Formalism

 \subsection{Cooper-Frye prescription}

 The fireball produced in a relativistic heavy-ion collision will approach local thermodynamical equilibrium through multiple interactions of the constituent particles.
 Consequently, a thermodynamical-equilibrium pressure with respective gradients is established, which drives the expansion of the fluid into the surrounding vacuum, accompanied by cooling.
 Once the temperature falls below the transition temperature between the QGP and the hadronic phase, the system hadronizes.
 Upon further cooling, the hadrons cease to interact and propagate as free-streaming particles.
-Hydrodynamics is then no longer applicable, and the system freezes out.
 The freeze-out of particles from the fluid is commonly accomplished using the widely adopted Cooper-Frye prescription \cite{Cooper:1974mv}.
 The Cooper-Frye method essentially counts the number of particle worldlines passing through the freeze-out hypersurface, which is commonly taken to be a surface of constant temperature or energy density.
 The freeze-out hypersurface is a three-dimensional surface $\Sigma\!\left(x\right)$ in four-dimensional space-time.
-This hypersurface is subdivided into infinitesimal elements $d^3 \sigma$, each associated with an outward-pointing four-vector $d^3 \sigma_{\mu}\!\left(x\right)$ perpendicular to $\Sigma$ at point $x$.
+This hypersurface is subdivided into infinitesimal elements $\mathrm{d} \sigma$, each associated with an outward-pointing four-vector $\mathrm{d} \Sigma_{\mu}\!\left(x\right)$ perpendicular to $\Sigma$ at point $x$.
 The number of particle worldlines passing through this surface is determined by the expression: